 Elastic, crack-bridging deck waterproofing systems resist traffic loads, chlorides and automotive chemicals, are easy to install, and accommodate variations in level and substrate conditions.

-Engineers and contractors specializing in bridge demolition evaluate physical deterioration, perform sequential deconstruction analyses based on the residual capacity and stability of the bridge, and implement reverse erection sequences that assure safety and stability throughout the demolition process.
+Engineers and contractors specializing in bridge demolition evaluate physical deterioration and implement reverse erection sequences that assure safety and stability.